zhanghaoyang0/DGAT-onco/README.md

 ## calculate_uemd.py
 This script generate uemd and its significance of each gene from a mutation matrix file

-usage: python3 calculate_uemd.py input_file output_file score sig_test
+Usage: python3 calculate_uemd.py input_file output_file score sig_test
 "input_file": passing a address of inpute file
 "output_file": passing a address of output file "score": passing a scoring function to selected scored mutations in 1000G data
 "sig_test": passing 1 for significance test, other 0
-example: python3 calculate_uemd.py data/BRCA_mutmatrix.csv data/BRCA_uemd  M-CAP_rankscore 0
+Example: python3 calculate_uemd.py data/BRCA_mutmatrix.csv data/BRCA_uemd  M-CAP_rankscore 0

 After calculation, the result will be like:
 gene,uemd